 Organic T-Shirt Printing is one of the easiest ways a brand can shrink it’s carbon footprint and have a big impact!

-And this isn’t something simply applicable to fashion.
-Last year (2017) the Victoria and Albert Museum, London, worked with award-winning British fashion designer Christopher Raeburn, completely re-inventing their uniforms for gallery assistants, retail staff and volunteers.
-Raeburn made use of recycled materials for outerwear, alongside organic cottons for jersey products, such as organic t-shirts.
+This isn’t something simply applicable to fashion either.
+Last year (2017) the Victoria and Albert Museum, London, worked with award-winning British fashion designer Christopher Raeburn to completely re-invent their uniforms for gallery assistants, retail staff and volunteers.
+Raeburn made use of recycled materials for outerwear, alongside organic cotton for t-shirts and other similar garments.

-The Victoria and Albert Museum are one of many brands leading the way with their uniforms, truly embodying what it means to be genuinely sustainable, with their values reflected at every touch point.
-‘Joon’ a French airline, and ‘Iberostar’ the hotel and resorts chain are other great examples of brands who have chosen to move over to eco-friendly uniforms for staff.
+The Victoria and Albert Museum is one of many brands leading the way with their uniforms, truly embodying what it means to be genuinely sustainable.
+Joon, a French airline and Iberostar, a major hotel and resorts chain are other great examples of brands that have chosen to move over to eco-friendly uniforms for staff.

 Millennials now represent the world’s most important consumer category, with $2.45 trillion in spending power.
 And brands are paying attention, with an acute awareness that 70% will spend more on brands that support a cause they care about.
 The increasingly interconnected population (via social media and technology), combined with a sharing economy, has resulted in consumers caring a lot more about social responsibility and this is reflected by their purchasing decisions.
 The explosive growth of the plastic free and vegan movements have really underlined this.